amhhaggag/bigdata-ecosystem-sandbox/README.md

 2. Prepare the PostgreSQL Database for Hive-Metastore Service
 3. Add the Trino Configurations to it’s specific mounted volume (Local Directory)
 4. Create and Start all the containers

+# Currently Working On
+- Building a Command Line Interface for the Sandbox.

+# Future Plans for the Sandbox
+- Adding the Following Tools
+   - MongoDB
+   - Druid
+   - Superset

+Let's Connect if you are interested!